 I kid you not, Round Top is GREAT!
 So here’s the skinny on the ultimate fleamarketpalooza:

-Generally, (and only generally), the spring show is the first weekend of April and the fall show is the first weekend of October.
-The bigger sales within the show have different start and end times, so almost no matter when you go, different sellers will be open.
+Generally (and this is only a general guideline), the spring show takes place on the first weekend of April, while the fall show is typically the first weekend of October.
+However, it’s important to note that the larger sales within the show have different start and end times.
+This means that no matter when you visit, there will always be different sellers open and ready for business.

 Some personal favorites and must-see stops (other than vintage Christmas anything, HOW CAN I POSSIBLY CHOOSE?!)